robinwojcik3/Plantnet-/README.md

 - Clicking a species name copies the Latin name to the clipboard.
 - Google Gemini can generate a comparison table with optional text‑to‑speech playback.
+- When a single species is searched, a button under the results can retrieve suggestions of up to five morphologically similar species from the same genus using the Gemini API.